 The wetter season lasts 6.8 months, from October 1 to April 25, with a greater than 47% chance of a given day being a wet day.
 The chance of a wet day peaks at 63% on November 14.

 The drier season lasts 5.2 months, from April 25 to October 1.
 The smallest chance of a wet day is 31% on June 20.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 63% on November 14.

 Daily Chance of Precipitation

-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
-Kuala Lumpur experiences very significant seasonal variation in monthly rainfall.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
+Kuala Lumpur experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in Kuala Lumpur.
 The most rain falls during the 31 days centered around November 14, with an average total accumulation of 10.7 inches.